mjmeilahn/node-master-class/README.md

 # THE NODE.JS MASTER CLASS
-Following along with https://pirple.thinkific.com/ - also available on Udemy at https://www.udemy.com/the-nodejs-master-class/ - course is instructed by the talented Leslie Lewis and covers powerful vanilla Node features without the NPM library and/or package.json
+Following along with https://pirple.thinkific.com/ - course is instructed by the talented Leslie Lewis and covers powerful vanilla Node features without the NPM library and/or package.json

 #### Node Version:
 8.11.2+